 - Optimize our housing.
 Renting gives us great flexibility to move at low cost.
 Sometime later this year we are going to downsize again.
 Our goal is to live in approximately 1000 sq.ft. of space with 2 bedrooms.
 While still larger than our personal needs, it allows some space for guests.
 Our all-in housing costs are currently around $1,900 a month.
 Hopefully we can get that down to around $1,600 - $1,700.

 - Cut vehicle expenses.
-Aside from housing, vehicles is the next largest typical expense.
-Fortunately we don't have payments on our vehicles, but we do own two vehicles including a gas guzzling truck (leftover from my construction days).
+Aside from housing, vehicles are the next largest expense.
+Fortunately we don't have payments on our vehicles, but we do own two vehicles including a gas-guzzling truck (leftover from my construction days).
 We would like to get down to one fuel efficient vehicle.
 Hopefully we can find a place to live that will allow me to bike to work.

 - Move to minimalism.
 The older we get, the more we are realizing the value of streamlining our lives.
 This means having less stuff.
 The main focus of minimalist living is ensuring everything you have serves a genuine valuable purpose.
 So far we've done a great job of shrinking our closets, selling/giving away some furniture, simplifying our investments, and tossing/giving away knick-knacks and similar crap.
 I think we can still do better, shrink down our lives, and reduce our footprint even more.
 This saves us money, reduces stress, and reduces our impact on the environment.

 - Reduce portfolio drawdowns.
-It's reasonable to believe we will see a major stock market correction sometime in the next five years.
-I use a trend based investment strategy with stop orders to limit exposure to market crashes.
-While this can cost me in whipsaw trades and reduced return in up markets, it "should" protect our portfolio from big drawdowns in down markets.
+It's reasonable to believe we will see a major stock market correction sometime in the next few years.
+I use a trend investment strategy with stop orders to limit exposure to market crashes.
+While this can cost me in whipsaw trades and reduced return in up markets, it should protect our portfolio from big drawdowns.